 The past perfect tense is formed using the past tense of the verb have (had) as an auxiliary and adding a participle.
-Its only use is to indicate that an action or a state in the past ended before some other finished action occurred.
-It corresponds to the pretèrit plusquamperfet in Catalan.
+Its only use is to indicate that an action or a state in the past ended before some other finished action occurred, such as in the case of reported speech.
+It corresponds to the preterit plusquamperfet in Catalan.
 Examples:

 I reminded him that he hadn't washed the dishes yet.
 They didn't think they had been treated fairly.

 The past perfect tense is also frequently used to translate the Catalan subjunctive.
+For example, dubtava que haguessin acabat = I doubted that they had finished.